-U.S. stock index futures pointed to a higher open on Tuesday, ahead of the publication of the JOLTS jobs openings report.
+U.S. stock index futures pointed to a slightly lower open on Wall Street on Wednesday.

 Some of the names on the move ahead of the open.

 Ben Bernanke earned more in 40 minutes on Tuesday than he made all of last year as head of the U.S. Federal Reserve.

 The phrase “Russian oligarch” has become a cliché – but Ukraine’s billionaires have been shoved into the spotlight in their country’s recent turmoil.

 Yahoo's Nick D'Aloisio, who was made a millionaire last year while still just 17 years old, says he is not jealous of the billions of dollars splashed on recent technology acquisitions like WhatsApp.